mintcanary/goodtables/README.md

 $ npm run deploy
 ```

-For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).
+For an explanation on how Nuxt works, see the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).